 A real estate brokerage’s written process and procedure documentation helps to standardize the tasks required of the brokerage’s employees.
 This reduces the chance of operational mistakes, some of which can have legal consequences.
 Thorough documentation should include sections on the following:

 - Organization and administrative procedures

 Written office policies provide the agents and other employees of the brokerage guidance as to how to carry out their expected duties.
-Outlining the delegation of duties helps to establish what tasks fall to who that is within the bounds of the law as some tasks can only be done by the broker.
+Outlining the delegation of duties helps to establish what tasks fall to who.
+This is critical as some tasks can only be done by the broker.
 Thus, written documentation of regulatory compliance is fundamental as it provides agents and the broker knowledge of laws that apply to the brokerage.
 These include fair housing laws, antitrust laws, and any relevant state and local real estate laws.
 Written documentation of these important topics allows for real estate agents, under leadership from the broker, to establish successful relationships with their clients and follow real estate law.

 Common (and Avoidable) Violations of Real Estate Law

 Written documentation provides immense help to brokers and their agents.
 It is important that they can refer to this documentation to ensure that they are within legal bounds when doing their work.
 Common but avoidable violations of real estate law include failure to appropriately maintain trust fund records, unlicensed activity, and failure to supervise brokerage processes.

 In California, a common violation of real estate laws occurs in trust fund record keeping.
 In this instance, brokers often unwittingly commit trust fund violations because they lack the knowledge to properly maintain adequate records.
 The information needed to do their record-keeping properly must be included in procedural documentation.
 Having such information helps avoid violations associated with trust fund laws.
 California’s Department of Real Estate has even noted that a simple remedy would be the maintenance of proper office procedures.